mobindaraie/Sandbox-Automation/readme.md

 - `azurerm_role_definition`: Creates a custom role definition to remove privileged roles on the sandbox subscriptions.
 - `azurerm_role_assignment`: Assigns the role definition to the automation account identity for the `sandbox` and `cancelled` management groups.
 - `azurerm_automation_runbook`: Creates a PowerShell runbook to automate the process of identifying and cancelling expired sandbox subscriptions.

+## Runbook Customisation
+When the runbook is created in an automation account, all required modules are installed and imported.
+The runbook is also published.
+The runbook can be customised to suit your needs.
+For example, you can change the number of days after which a subscription is considered expired.
+You can also change the management group to which the subscriptions are moved after cancellation.

+### Automation Runbook Parameters <a name="runbook-customisation"></a>
+The runbook has the following parameters:
+- `TopSandboxManagementGroupId`: The ID of the top-level management group in the enterprise-scale landing zone.
+This is the management group that contains the Sandbox  management groups or Sandbox subscriptions.
+- `CancelledManagementGroupId`: The ID of the management group to which the cancelled subscriptions are moved to after subscription cancellation.
+- `ExpiryTagKey`: The key of the tag that is used to identify the expiry date of the sandbox subscriptions.
+The default value is `expiry`.
+The value of the tag is expected to be in the format `dd/MM/yyyy`.
+- `PrivilegedRoles`: A list of privileged roles that are removed from the sandbox subscriptions.
+The default value is `["Owner", "Contributor", "User Access Administrator"]`.
+- `ExcludedPrincipals`: A list of principals that are excluded from the privileged role removal process.
+The default value is

+    `['MS-PIM','Custom Defender for Cloud provisioning Azure Monitor agent','CloudPosture/securityOperators/efenderCSPMSecurityOperator', 'Azure Monitor Application','StorageAccounts/securityOperators/DefenderForStorageSecurityOperator']`.
+- `DisableSubscription`: Specifies whether to disable the subscription before moving it to the cancelled management group.
+The default value is $true.

 ## Authors